deltachat/chatmail/README.md

     scripts/deploy.sh

-   This script uses `pyinfra` and `ssh` to setup packages and configure the chatmail instance on your remote server.
+   This script remotely sets up packages and configures the chatmail provider.

 6. Run `scripts/generate-dns-zone.sh` and
    transfer the generated DNS records at your DNS provider